-Readers have told us that the term 'doughnut' in respect of bonuses is the visual equivalent to an onomatopoeic word - a big fat zero (although some thought that the term originated over at retail chain B&Q, which is alleged to have at one time advised staff that they were to get decent bonuses, only to hand out doughnuts instead!).
+Readers have told us that the term 'doughnut' in respect of bonuses is the visual equivalent to an onomatopoeic word - a big fat zero (although some thought that the term originated over at a UK retail chain, which is alleged to have at one time advised staff that they were to get decent bonuses, only to hand out doughnuts instead!).

 In the US, of course, doughnuts (or donuts) are round, with a hole in the middle - just like a 'zero'.
 And our US cousins have apparently used the term 'bagels' for years in tennis, to signify a game, set or match lost to love (zero points).